Goutam415/TransportSimpleAssignment/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.1.

+## Small information.
+To Draw the line, `html5 canvas` has been used.

+## If difficulty in understanding what's happening in the app?
+To give more clear picture of whats happening inside the code, code commenting has been done.
+Please go through it.

 ## Development server

-Clone this repository to your local system.
+Clone this repository to your local system from `develop branch`.
 Change your directory to this application folder in which you have cloned the code via command line.
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding